tmorin/plantuml-libs/distribution/gcp/Item/SpeechToText.md

 include('gcp/Item/SpeechToText')

 ' renders the element
-SpeechToText('SpeechToText', 'Speech To Text', 'an optional tech label')
+SpeechToText('SpeechToText', 'Speech To Text', 'an optional tech label', 'an optional description')
 @enduml
 ```